-The cafeteria is opened each morning from 7:30 - 8 a.m. and reopens from 8:30-9:00 a.m., as well as during all lunch periods.
+The cafeteria is open each morning from 7:45-8:15 a.m. and during all lunch periods.
 There are a variety of foods available for purchase at this time where a student can purchase a complete meal including an entrée, fruit/vegetable and milk or purchase a la carte snacks and beverages.
 The School District of Clayton participates in the Free and Reduced Lunch Program.
 Information on this program can be obtained by calling 854-6641 or looking on the District's website.
 It is recommended that students keep a five-dollar minimum balance on their cafeteria account to pay for food purchased in the cafeteria.
 Cash or check payments to a student's account can be made in the cafeteria or mailed to Clayton High School in care of Food Service.
 Make checks payable to The School District of Clayton.
 Student account payments via debit or credit card can be made online through MySchoolBucks.com.
 (Directions for setting up a MySchoolBucks account can be found on the District's website.)
-For more information regarding our meal program and student accounts refer to the Clayton 101 which is found on the District website under the Parent tab then in Policies & Handbooks.
+For more information regarding our meal program and student accounts refer to Clayton 101 which is found on the District website (Claytonschools.net) under the Parent tab in Policies & Handbooks.